daggy-22/portal/docs/04-Device-Management.md

 ## Overview

-Device management is a critical component that handles the registration, monitoring, and maintenance of payment devices used in the DFS system.
-This includes POS terminals, mobile payment devices, and other payment hardware.
+Device management is a critical component that allows administrators to register, monitor, and maintain payment devices used in the DFS system.
+Admins can access device management through the sidebar menu and perform comprehensive device operations including adding new devices, editing existing ones, and updating device status.

+## Accessing Device Management

+### Step 1: Navigate to Devices

+1. **Sidebar Menu**: Click on "Devices" in the main sidebar menu
+2. **Device Dashboard**: You'll see the device management interface
+3. **Device List**: View all registered devices in the system

 ## Device Types